 The title of this post says it all.
 As a real estate investor, you have to understand, lawsuits are a business.
 When someone wants to sue you, there only looking for one thing: money.
 To be specific, your money.

-How Do I Stop People From Taking My Money?
+How Do I Stop People From Taking My Real Estate Investments?

 You get a proper asset protection strategy.